 (PRO TIP: Six hours sleeping in your Airbnb does not count as “support for the Cuban people”.)

+You ready to travel to Cuba?
 This is where we make things easy.
 You could:

 A) Spend 20+ hours trying to figure out how to get the proper visas, putting together an itinerary that you think is probably (maybe?) going to be compliant, ending up in the tourist traps anyway, and holding onto all documents for the next 5 years hoping that they don’t get lost or stuffed in the drawer (read: black hole) where important documents never seem to return from …